- Location: Michigan

 You also need to prove your Michigan residency.
 If you already have a Michigan-issued driver license, that proof will be adequate.

 You'll need to meet the federal commercial driver qualification requirements, including the medical qualifications.
-When applying for your CDL, you'll need to sign form BFS 103 that says you meet these requirements before receiving your CDL.
 You'll also need to provide a valid Medical Examiner's Certificate per the Department of Transportation (a DOT card) or a medical waiver to your examiner before you can take a CDL road test.

 Everything you need to know to earn your CDL is in the Secretary of State's Commercial Driver License Manual.
 In it, you'll find information on written and skills tests.